In Worcester, you’ll enjoy the excitement and opportunity of a major city that’s a true college town.

 A Center of Arts and Entertainment

 See a play at The Hanover Theater.
 Enjoy an exhibition at the Worcester Art Museum.
 Catch your favorite musician at the DCU Center.
-In Worcester, you’ll have access to cultural experiences that stimulate your mind, expand your cultural lens, and add joy to your college experience.
+In Worcester, you’ll have access to cultural experiences that stimulate your mind, expand your cultural lens, and add joy to your university experience.

 As one might expect from a major city, Worcester has an impressively broad range of exceptional eateries—from traditional American diners and steakhouses to Spanish tapas restaurants and Japanese ramen houses.
 Shrewsbury Street alone offers more than a dozen eclectic dining options.